2025 Pacific typhoon season: Tropical Depression 07W

 The JTWC noted that a disturbance had developed in the East China Sea 328 km east of Shanghai on July 11.
 Later, the JMA upgraded it to a tropical depression at noon.
 The next day, the JTWC issued warnings on the system despite being a subtropical depression, designating it 07W.
 Over the next few days, the storm traveled east and made landfall over Kyushu on July 13 with a pressure of 992 hPa according to the JMA.

-Heavy rains triggered by the depression injured two people in Kanagawa and damaged or flooded 23 homes in Miyazaki, Gifu, Nagano, Tokyo, Gumna, Kanagawa and Fukushima Prefectures.
+Heavy rains triggered by the depression injured two people in Kanagawa and damaged or flooded 23 homes in Miyazaki, Gifu, Nagano, Tokyo, Gunma, Kanagawa, and Fukushima Prefectures.

-Tropical Storm 08W

-On July 15, the JTWC began tracking a low-pressure system off the coast of the Ogasawara Islands.
-Shortly thereafter, the system's development potential was raised to high, prompting the issuance of a TCFA.
-Later that day, the JTWC upgraded the disturbance to a tropical depression and designated it as 08W, although the JMA had not yet classified it as such; instead, the agency issued gale warnings for Japan's eastern coast.
-The system accelerated rapidly northward, reaching a forward speed of 61 kph between 15:00 and 21:00 JST, following a track similar to that of Nari.
-After crossing Hokkaido, the JTWC downgraded the system to a remnant low and issued its final advisory the next day.

-Heavy rainfall associated with 08W injured two people and damaged or flooded 32 homes across Aichi, Mie, Shizuoka, Gifu, and Kanagawa Prefectures.

 Severe Tropical Storm Wipha (Crising)

-A tropical depression formed on July 16 to the east of the Philippines, named Crising by PAGASA.
-The JTWC classified the system as a monsoon depression at first.
+A tropical depression formed on July 16 to the east of the Philippines, and was named Crising by PAGASA.
+The JTWC classified the system as a monsoon depression at first, but was later upgraded to Tropical Depression 09W on the following day.
 The depression strengthened into Tropical Storm Wipha on July 18.
 That day, the storm passed near Santa Ana, Cagayan and the Babuyan Islands.
 On July 19, Wipha became a severe tropical storm over the South China Sea, reaching peak winds of 110 mph (70 km/h) according to the JMA.
 The storm made landfall over Taishan in Guangdong Province, before crossing the Gulf of Tonkin and making another landfall in northern Vietnam.
 The JMA stopped tracking Wipha late on July 22.

 Wipha enhanced the southwest monsoon, triggering floods in the Philippines and affecting over 9.5 million people.
 40 fatalities, 33 injuries, and eight people missing were reported.
 In Hong Kong, the HKO raised Hurricane Signal No. 10, its highest warning level.
 At least 33 people were injured, 711 trees were reported downed, and 277 people were evacuated.
-Losses totaled to US$1.15 billion according to AON.
+Losses totaled to US$1.14 billion.